Ayyubiy90/my-portfolio/README.md

 ## 🔌 Backend Integration
 This project includes backend functionality to serve dynamic content.
 Here are the details:

-- **API Endpoints:** Describe any RESTful API endpoints that your backend provides (e.g., `/api/projects,` `/api/contact`). 📡
+   - **API Endpoints:** The project uses a Netlify function to handle contact form submissions and other dynamic content. 📡
-- **Database:** Specify the database used (e.g., MongoDB, PostgreSQL) and any relevant connection details. 🗄️
+   - **Database:** Specify the database used (if applicable) and any relevant connection details. 🗄️
-- Environment Variables: If applicable, mention any environment variables needed for the backend (e.g., API keys, database URLs).
+   - **Environment Variables:** If applicable, mention any environment variables needed for the backend (e.g., API keys, database URLs).
 Provide an example of a `.env` file structure. 🔑

 ## 🎨 Customization